jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/15 - The Lesson.md

 ## Lessons

-Skywalker you're cool, but Frederick Douglass is true Jedi Masster.
+Skywalker you're cool, but Frederick Douglass is a true Jedi Masster.
 His bravery, intelligence, and persistence teach humanity's endless potential.
 The lesson we need to learn here is the difference between the rules and majic.
 And Douglass teaches it to us.

 First off, humanity will always need rules.
 In no way can a society exist without them.
 But on their own, it's hard to tell the difference between good and bad rules.
 If we're asking the extras to ignore Darth Blockbuster's rules, we need to help them decide.

 We can by noticing the majic inside this story.

 Sophia taught Douglass to read.
 She majically connected Douglass with literacy.
-She wasn't told to, she did it because majic feels natural.
+She wasn't told to, she did it because helping majic feels natural.
 People love to teach another to read, knit, or fish.
-It's the great joy a parent.
-Yet human made rules can say otherwise.
-Peasant farmer can't have a musket, a parishoner can't read a science book, a kid can't download a digital song, or a mother can't telecommute.
+It's the great joy of being a parent.
+Yet human made rules can say otherwise like peasant farmer can't have a musket, a parishoner can't read a science book, a kid can't download a digital song, or a mother can't telecommute.

-We can't write a simple new rule in our Techvolution rulebook.
-Instead we can say, follow your instincts Skywalker, and when someone steps in your way, ask them why they don't fell the majic of teaching and learning new tools.
-It's up to you to decide if the rule is valid or not.
-But majic makes us feel happy, following the rules makes us feel safe, that should help your decision.
+The lesson Skywalker is we can't easily know the difference between good and bad rules.
+So, follow your instincts and teach, and spread new tools.
+When someone steps in your way with a rule, ask them why they don't fell the majic of teaching and learning new tools.
+Perhaps there's a good reason.
+But keep Sophia in mind.
+Majic made her happy following the rules makes her feel safe.
+Even though she taught one of history's great writers and orators to read, she died a miserable death.
+That should help your decision.